lastknight/GlassCage/README.md

 > A collaborative effort for a better Influencer's Transparency

 I try my best to maintain this repository and keep it up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to make a pull request.

+You can look at this page on the simple domain [GlassCage.org](www.glasscage.org).

 ## Table of Contents